Category Archives: Atheism

 Hard agnosticism

 Hard agnosticism is the belief that it’s impossible to know whether there is a God or not.
 So is hard agnosticism about knowledge, as opposed to mere belief?
-Sort of, though it is still defined in terms of a mere belief: Whether you’re a hard agnostic is not determined by whether you have a certain piece of knowledge, but by whether you have a certain belief about knowledge.
+Sort of, but it is ultimately still defined in terms of a belief: Whether you’re a hard agnostic is not determined by whether you have a certain piece of knowledge, but by whether you have a certain belief about knowledge.

 No position regarding the existence of God, not even hard agnosticism, can be defined as knowing (or not knowing) that some particular answer to the God question is true.
 That’s because one of the requirements for a belief to count as knowledge is that the belief is true.